Markus-de-Koster/LaTeX-beamer-TH-Koeln/README.md

 Simply clone the repository into a folder of your liking.
 At the beginning of your TeX file include `\usepackage{/path/to/LaTeX-beamer-TH-Koeln/beamerthemethk}` with either the relative or absolute path.
+Depending on your engine, you might have to install additional packages manually e.g. pdftex.

 ## Usage
 Work in Progress